taoduo/GravityWaveResearch---ChannelCollector/readme.md

 # Channel Filter
-Matlab scripts for the GW research.
+Matlab scripts and results for the GW research.

 * Author: Duo Tao
 * Date: April 2016